 Nearly 50 percent of our shareholders were attracted to Foster Swift from other firms.
-These experienced attorneys report that they were drawn here by the opportunity to work on challenging and sophisticated matters in a culture where people are team players and care about one another.
+These experienced attorneys were drawn here by the opportunity to work on challenging and sophisticated matters in a culture where people are team players.

 Here are a couple of examples of what we mean.
 When his former firm closed its Lansing office in 2007, Richard Kraus made a choice.
 He joined Foster Swift and stayed in the state capital because, as he put it, “I’ve been an appellate lawyer for 30 years.
 I reasoned I could best serve my clients by being part of a full-service firm based in Lansing which is convenient to the state and federal appeals courts.”

 Richard also said he wanted to be with a full-service firm, especially one with a leading health care practice.
 “I also liked that I knew a lot of Foster Swift’s lawyers well, and had practiced with them for years.”

 When Alex joined Foster Swift in 2007, he was still a relatively new attorney.
 It was important for him to be part of a firm that provided him a competitive edge as he began to build his practice, while offering a collegial work environment.
 Foster Swift, with its small-firm culture and large-firm resources, turned out to be the perfect fit.
 "Foster Swift provided me with the tools and resources to take my practice to a new level.
 From the beginning, I was immediately struck by the quality and professionalism of everyone at the firm.
 The people here - both staff and attorneys alike - really care and are devoted to their careers."